Dr Michelle Bellingham

 The mechanisms underlying how smoking programmes these adverse long term health effects are still unclear.In collaboration with Profs Paul Fowler (University of Aberdeen) and (University of Glasgow).
 I am interested in determining whether the fetal adrenal gland may be involved in programming adverse health by maternal smoking.
 By determining how the smoking affects the human fetus, this may offer the potetnial to identify at risk indivisuals and develop ameliorative strategies so as to reduce these health risks.

-Examining the effects of 'real life' exposure to environmental chemicals using sheep grazing sewage sludge treated pastures
+Examining the effects of 'real life' exposure to environmental chemicals using sheep grazing biosolids treated pastures

-In particular my research, in collaboration with Professors Neil Evans, IBAHCM, Richard Sharpe (University of Edinburgh), Paul Fowler (University of Aberdeen) and colleagues at the James Hutton Institute (Aberdeen) has used a model of chemical exposure (sheep pastured on fields fertilised with sewage sludge) to examine effects of chemical exposure during pregnancy on the reproductive (and other) system.
-Sewage sludge contains a complex mixture of chemicals (Table 1) and offers a 'real-life' model to examine the effects of fetal exposure to exogenous compounds (Figure 1).
-More about the sewage sludge model which we have established at University of Glasgow's Research Farm at Cochno can be found by clicking the link.
+In particular my research, in collaboration with Professors Neil Evans, IBAHCM, Richard Sharpe (University of Edinburgh), Paul Fowler (University of Aberdeen) and colleagues at the James Hutton Institute (Aberdeen) has used a model of chemical exposure (sheep pastured on fields fertilised with sludge/biosolids) to examine the effects of chemical exposure during pregnancy on the reproductive (and other) system.
+Biosolids (thermally dried sludge) areproduced from wastewater treatment, contains a complex mixture of anthropogenic chemicals (Table 1) and offers a 'real-life' model to examine the effects of fetal exposure to exogenous compounds (Figure 1).
+The Universtiy of Glasgow Cochno Farm and Research Centre is host to our unique experimental biosolids pastures which we have used to establish our "Biosolids-exposed sheep" model to address the effects of exposure to low-level chemical mixtures.

-In particular we have examined the effects on the hypothalamo-pituitary-gonadal (HPG) neuroendocrine axis which regulates normal reproductive function as well as effects on the testes and ovaries of offsrpring exposed in utero.
+Our published studies have shown effects of biosolids exposure on the hypothalamo-pituitary-gonadal (HPG) neuroendocrine axis which regulates normal reproductive function, as well as effects on the testes and ovaries of offsrpring exposed in utero.
 Chemical exposure rarely exists as one chemical, on the contrary humans are exposed to a complex mixture of chemcials which makes it very difficult to determine the potential effects.